HUAC GWDC 2020 Oratorical Contest

 Participation in the oratorical contest is open to all undergraduate students currently enrolled at Howard University.

-Submit the Oratorical Contest Entry Form no later than Friday, October 12, 2018.
-The form must include the attached video of the performed speech.
+Submit the Oratorical Contest Entry Form and video presentation no later than Friday, October 16, 2020.
+The form must include an attached video of the performed speech.
 Please state your name at the beginning of the speech.
-Applicants must use a gmail account to submit the google docs form.
-Click the link below to access the form.
+Applicants must use a Gmail account to submit the google docs form.
+Click the link to access the form.

 Submission materials will be reviewed, and the speech performance will be scored based on the criteria listed above.
-Those selected to present in person will be notified to perform before a panel of judges on Sunday, November 4, 2018.
+Those selected from the submissions may be required to perform the speeches virtually.